mlynch5187/grow_ops/README.md

-sinatra repo link
+-sinatra repo link
-deplotment link
+-deplotment link
+-known issues and bugs that could be worked on